 In the past, our species has had the wisdom to focus not on the selfish individual, but on the health of the tribe.
 A balance had to be met, at the expense of a select few who may have been born on the fringe of normality.** They had to adapt and work with everyone else, like everyone else, for the good of society.
 Unfortunately that select few was not so few, as it included that pesky half of the population that we call women.
 Women, enslaved by their reproductive capacities, sustaining not only the species itself but a petrifying grip on the male half, terrifying them with their ways so unpredictable, so mystical yet so intellectually similar that it took a spectacular amount of cunning to keep them subdued and willing to participate in the continuation of a species hellbent on keeping them subdued and willing to participate in the continuation of the species.

 So come on, millenials.
-Individual suffering sucks, but you’re only making it worse by encouraging and singing praises for every deviation from the norm.
+Individual suffering sucks, but you’re only making it worse by encouraging and singing the praises of every deviation from the norm.
 Because I hate to say, and I mean I hate to say it, but there really is a norm.
 The norm is what brought you to this Earth kicking and screaming, but alive.
-Society will always have a fringe, and that fringe will always be beautiful through its eccentricity – don’t freaking banalise that.
+Society will always have a fringe, and that fringe will always be beautiful through its eccentricity – don’t banalise that.
 I believe that the best art comes from those who don’t belong.
 If you strive to make everyone belong, not only are you killing our species, but you’re killing art.
-And that, my friends, is the biggest travesty of all.
+And that!, in my opinion, is the biggest travesty of all.

 *Let it be said that obviously I don’t think everything from our past is glorious.
 Slavery, for example, was unnecessary and vile.
 Some of the things done to women in the name of God or procreation as well.
 All I beg for here is some sort of middle ground, and understanding.